sssvip/algorithms4th/src/fundamentals/list/README.md

 #### c. indexTest() Run again

-checkout the fix code use follow command:
+checkout the fixed code use the command as follow:
 ```html
 check out MiniArrayList_indexTest_fixed
 ```